SERVICES: THE PROCESS

 Creating projects that are a true reflection of the client's personality and style requires really getting to know them on a personal level.
 Custom design is truly that "custom."
 Pre-design is a continuation of the initial design meeting.
 This is the time to get to know the client even better, the site and the overall project requirements and regulations.
 Open dialogue with the client aids in developing a complete program outline for the project.
-By listening closely, RDS can then make note of specific details and have a better set of tools to personalize the project.
-Also during this phase, RDS will visit the site and document notable features.
+By listening closely, RA+D can then make note of specific details and have a better set of tools to personalize the project.
+Also during this phase, RA+D will visit the site and document notable features.
 The client may also be asked to obtain a land survey to support the upcoming design phase.
 Further information is also gathered by documenting any existing structures with as-built drawings and also doing the initial research for governing codes, and building and permitting requirements.

 CONCEPTUAL + SCHEMATIC DESIGN

 The fun part begins.
 It is now time to use all the information gathered and to analyze and produce design ideas.
-Clients are encouraged to continue to give Roots Design Studio details about themselves and the design vision they have for the project.
+Clients are encouraged to continue to give Roots Architecture + Design details about themselves and the design vision they have for the project.
 Open communication is a key tool in developing a successful project and it begins with the client architect relationship.

 Design commences with conceptual diagrams.
 The analysis of the site illustrates key views and addresses the approach from the street to the building.
 Diagrams and quick sketches begin to look at the general functions of the building and their basic relationships to each other and to the site, while considering all the information gathered during the pre-design phase of research.